Enjoy This Post? Share the Love!

 Access-As in the Amazon and in China, there was no other way to see the area except by boat.
 In Europe, other options exist where it is possible to drive or take a bus or train through major river valleys.
 However, the view is much better at the slower pace of river cruises!

-5 Tips for Finding The Right River Cruise Now: The Program:
+5 Solo Tips for Finding the Right River Cruise/Small Ship Cruise Now: The Program:

 2. Research the destination(s) to see what sights are included and if it is possible to add side trips.
 This is really important because the river package will have very specific stops.
 In each case, I have had a separate land package before and/or after the cruise to address my individual interests.
 In Brazil, I wanted to see certain large land animals difficult to view in the dense rainforest upriver.
 To round out the trip, I arrived early and visited wildlife refuges and research centers before joining the river cruise.
 In Egypt, I followed the same plan by starting in Cairo before meeting the cruise to sail from Luxor to Aswan.
 In China, I was able to take a Yangtze cruise between days spent touring Beijing and Shanghai.